Optimising Tracheostomy Outcomes

 Join us for an overview the latest updates and advances in Tracheostomy

 This study day focuses on tracheostomies in the ICU setting and the associated multi-disciplinary roles whom collaborate to enhance patient care.
-Our faculty of clinical and research experts will consider the ‘who’ and the ‘how’ of tracheostomies, speaking values and rehabilitation to answer key questions including- how early is ‘early’ for a tracheostomy?
+Our faculty of clinical and research experts will consider the ‘who’ and the ‘how’ of tracheostomies, speaking valves and rehabilitation to answer key questions including- how early is ‘early’ for a tracheostomy?
 How can we complement weaning and rehabilitation progression for patients with a tracheostomy?
-And is pharmacology a help or a hindrance?
+And is pharmacology a help or a hinderance?
 With real life examples, and ongoing reference to the evidence base throughout, this study day is one not to miss!

 Learning Outcomes Learning Outcomes